We’re a global creative community that celebrates the word, written or spoken.

 Malaysian-born and of Sri Lankan Tamil ancestry, Ashanya spent a decade in the US before moving to Amsterdam.
 Her body of work largely centers around themes of identity and belonging for immigrants navigating Western spaces.
 She’s a Pushcart Prize 2021 nominee, with writing published or forthcoming in Boomer Lit, Litro Mag, Bold Magazine, and AAWW’s The Margins.
 By day she is the VP of Marketing for a tech startup, still finding time to work toward finishing her short story collection, based loosely on her own family’s oral history.

-Emil Cholich is a Yugoslavia-born, Australia-raised, Amsterdam-dwelling Kiwi fiction writer and ad copywriter, managing to win shiny awards in both fields.
-His writing has found some small publishing wins, he runs our Platypuses writing group, and does a bunch of branding stuff behind the scenes.
+Emil Cholich is a Yugoslavia-born, Australia-raised, Amsterdam-dwelling Kiwi fiction writer, award-winning Copywriter, and a Game Writer.
+His writing has found some small publishing wins, he runs our Platypuses writing group and does a bunch of branding stuff behind the scenes.